Prismatic $F$-crystals and $E$-crystalline Galois representations: Introduction

-In Section \eqref{section analytic reps}, we recall the definition of $E$-crystalline representations from \cite{KisinRen}, and following \cite[Chapitre 10]{FFCurves}, interpret it in terms of vector bundles on the Fargues--Fontaine curve (Proposition \eqref{equivalence E crystalline}).
-In particular, we show that the category of $E$-crystalline representations of $G_K$ is equivalent to the category of weakly admissible filtered $\varphi_q$-modules over $K$.
-The upshot of this section is that the notion of $E$-crystalline representations is indeed a natural extension of the notion for $\mathbf{Q}_p$-representations in the sense that one can arrive at it by just naively translating the usual definition to the ``$\O_E$-context'', see Remark \eqref{analytic crys natural notion}.
-In Section \eqref{BK theory}, we extend some of the constructions from \cite{Kis06} to the present context.
-Next, in Section \eqref{prismatic story}, we review briefly the notion of $\O_E$-prisms and define the \' etale realization functor in Theorem \eqref{main thm BS}.
-Fully faithfulness is then addressed in Subsection \eqref{fully faithfulness of etale realization}.
-Subsection \eqref{essential surjectivity} begins with some further ring-theoretic properties of transversal prisms, culminating with the proof of Proposition \eqref{boundedness descent data}, which is then used in the proof of essential surjectivity.
-Finally, in the last two subsections, we briefly discuss an application of Theorem \eqref{main thm intro} to the theory of $\pi$-divisible $\O_E$-modules over $\O_K$ as well as its relation with Kisin--Ren's classification in \cite{KisinRen}.
+We now detail the organization of the chapter.
+In Section \ref{section analytic reps}, we recall the definition of $E$-crystalline representations from \cite{KisinRen}, and then in the appendix, following \cite[Chapitre 10]{FFCurves}, we interpret it in terms of vector bundles on the Fargues--Fontaine curve (Proposition \ref{equivalence E crystalline}).
+In particular, we show that the category of $E$-crystalline representations of $G_K$ is equivalent to the category of weakly admissible filtered $\varphi_q$-modules over $K$, and moreover that being $E$-crystalline is equivalent to being $B_{\mathrm{cris},E}$-admissible for a natural period ring $B_{\mathrm{cris},E}$.
+In Section \ref{BK theory}, we adapt some constructions from \cite{Kis06} to the present context.
+Next, in Section \ref{prismatic story}, we review briefly the notion of $\O_E$-prisms and define the \' etale realization functor in Theorem \ref{main thm BS}.
+Full faithfulness is then addressed in Subsection \ref{full faithfulness of etale realization}.
+Subsection \ref{essential surjectivity} begins with some further ring-theoretic properties of transversal prisms, culminating with the proof of Proposition \ref{boundedness descent data}, which is then used in the proof of essential surjectivity.
+Finally, in the last two subsections, we briefly discuss an application of Theorem \ref{main thm intro} to the theory of $\pi$-divisible $\O_E$-modules over $\O_K$ as well as its relation with Kisin--Ren's classification in \cite{KisinRen}.